RoyIvia/devops-cloud-portfolio/05-docker/README.md

 <img width="1662" height="718" alt="image" src="https://github.com/user-attachments/assets/23790ebd-d0dc-476c-9bae-6ef8edac6d42" />

+Containers and virtual machines are both technologies used to isolate applications and their dependencies, but they have some key differences:

+ 1. Resource Utilization: Containers share the host operating system kernel, making them lighter and faster than VMs.
+VMs have a full-fledged OS and hypervisor, making them more  resource-intensive.

+ 2. Portability: Containers are designed to be portable and can run on any system with a compatible host operating system.
+VMs are less portable as they need a compatible hypervisor to run.

+ 3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
+Containers provide less isolation, as they share the host operating system.

 ## Why Containers Are Lightweight

 Containers are lightweight because they rely on Linux kernel features instead of bundling a full operating system.